-The Wellerbrücke rapids are solid class 5 whitewater, both technically difficult and dangerous.
+The Wellerbrücke rapids, a section of the glacier-fed Ötztaler Ache River, are solid class 5 whitewater, both technically difficult and dangerous.
 Any mistakes paddlers may make have high consequences.
 The well known rapids on the course: Champions Killer (the final drop of the 280-metre long race course) and Champions Killer Minus 1 (the hole above Champions Killer) are both feared and endeared by extreme kayakers, all of whom respect the river as much as they want to conquer it.

 Athletes at the event concur that the adidas Sickline is unique.
 It is different from a lot of other events as athletes of many different kayaking disciplines - slalom racers, extreme kayakers and river expedition paddlers - come together in a race situation.
 The head-to-head format in the qualifying makes competition fair and extremely close.
-Any one of the top 15 finalists have the chance and the ability to earn a spot on the podium.
+Any one of the top 16 finalists have the chance and the ability to earn a spot on the podium.

 ONLY THE BEST ADVANCE TO THE NEXT ROUND

-„I think there are few sports events that pay so much attention to safety", says event director Mike Hamel, MD of the organising agency Planet Talk.
+Water rescue services, mountain rescue services, and the Austrian Red Cross work hand in hand with the event-own "swiftwater-rescue crew".
+The riverbanks are virtually littered with extremely qualified safety staff that use innovative life saving tools, like ropeways, and turn the Wellerbrücke rapids - at least for one weekend - into the safest rapid in the world.
+"I think there are few sports events that pay so much attention to safety", says event director Mike Hamel, MD of the organising agency Planet Talk.
 "We try to always be a step ahead.
-This year we even took out a personal accident insurance for our participants.
-Fortunately we never had to salvage someone, but these days you often meet a problem, that the rescued person is not sufficiently insured.
+We even take out a personal accident insurance for our participants.
+Fortunately we never had to salvage someone, but these days you often find that the rescued person is not sufficiently insured.
 That's why we protect our participants by including an accident insurance for the weekend in our start fee.
 It covers salvage expenses like helicopter flights, rescue and emergency medical services, disability or cosmetic surgery."

 ALL-AROUND-SERVICE FOR ATHLETES

-ONLINE REGISTRATION OPENS IN MARCH
+ONLINE REGISTRATION OPENS IN APRIL

-From 1 March 2014 onwards, kayakers can register online for the adidas Sickline Extreme Kayak World Championship.
+From 1 April 2017 onwards, kayakers can register online for the adidas Sickline Extreme Kayak World Championship.
 The start fee is EUR 129,- and includes the registration fee, an adidas Sickline event t-shirt, access to the adidas Reload Centre, three dinners (Thursday/ Friday/ Saturday) and two lunches (Friday/ Saturday) as well as an accident insurance for the weekend.
 Participants have to be at least 18 years old and mastering whitewater level V.